cezaryIwan/phishing_defender_recruitment_task/README.md

 ---

 ## Assumptions
-- Solution should be as cost efficcient as it can, because it probably gonna scale much
+- Solution should be as cost-efficient as it can, because it probably gonna scale much
 - Solution should be prepared to scale easily - preferably scale out - and be rather lightweigt, to limit future costs when scaled
-- App should be fairly readible and easy to understand and maintain for hypothetical future developers, should limit itself to main scenario but be prepared to do it properly, should be easy to spin up quickly and pushed to prod quickly
+- App should be fairly readable and easy to understand and maintain for hypothetical future developers, should limit itself to main scenario but be prepared to do it properly, should be easy to spin up quickly and pushed to prod quickly
 - Service is responsible for storing every validated message in database
 - This application is treated as mvp, that should be prepared for future expansion
+- No handling of Google API unavailability in MVP version
 ---
 ## Architecture